Leadership Development for Youth

 Leadership camps are held quarterly for all the youth who are involved in Mamkhulu.org.

-In April 2013 and February 2014, we ran leadership camps at 10,000 Homes for 35 - 50 youth from both our youth facilitator and youth leader teams.
+The leadership camps are held for 35 - 50 youth from both our youth facilitator and youth leader teams.
 This is an exciting time for all of them as they come together to learn, grow their counseling skills and bond as a team.
 It is through working together in the townships that the teams grow and mature and hold one another accountable as they do their work.

-In 2012, Mamkhulu.org in conjunction with Reachout to Africa, held leadership camps in July and December at 10,000 Homes in White River.
-The camps were attended by 56 youth from our different programmes.
-The goals of the programmes were to bond the team together, impart various skills which they could use in the camps and to go through the manual called "This is My Story" which they could then use with the children who were to attend the camps.
-Our other goal was to help these young people through some of their difficult struggles and help them to make progress in their own lives.
+The goals of the programmes are to bond the team together, impart various skills which they could use in the camps and to go through the manual called "This is My Story" which they then use with the children who were to attend the camps.
+Our other goal is to help these young people through some of their difficult struggles and help them to make progress in their own lives.

 Leadership Camp at Inkuba Game Lodge December 2011